 At least three units of lab science, including chemistry, physics and biology (Advanced-level science courses, such as honors, AP, IB, etc., are beneficial.)

 Three units of history or social sciences and government

-The School of Engineering will receive all essays or recommendations sent to the Office of Undergraduate Admissions.
-Please do not send additional materials to the school unless specifically requested.
+The College of Engineering will receive all essays or recommendations sent to the Office of Undergraduate Admissions.
+Please do not send additional materials to the college unless specifically requested.

 High school credits

-If you are entering as a freshman and have AP, IB or dual enrollment credits with appropriate grades, those credits will be applied toward your degree requirements within the School of Engineering.
+If you are entering as a first year and have AP, IB or dual enrollment credits with appropriate grades, those credits will be applied toward your degree requirements within the College of Engineering.
 An examination report or official college transcript is required before the credit is transferred.
 We strongly encourage you to take the final examinations in AP or IB courses because credit cannot be granted without an examination result.